 - Lack of confidence

-KMEWO is primarily a London wide organisation but time to time there are telephone enquiries from elsewhere in the Country, from Europe and from Kurdistan.
+KMEWO is primarily a London-wide organisation but occasionally receives inquiries from around the UK, Europe and Kurdistan.